 • Innovation in educational practices and curriculum development.

 • Research in the field of medical education.

 • Educational leadership within and beyond SIU School of Medicine.

 At the annual Symposium on Teaching and Learning, the Outstanding Educator will be formally recognized and receive an engraved, personalized plaque.
 The Outstanding Educator's name is also engraved on an SIU School of Medicine plaque that includes the list of prior award recipients.
 This plaque is located outside the Office of the Associate Dean of Curriculum and Education.

 In the following academic year, the Outstanding Educator presents at a featured Academy event entitled Reflections on Teaching.
 This presentation is designed to inspire others and share the innovative educational approaches of the Outstanding Educator.

 Our sister school of medicine, Aichi Medical University, in Nagakute, Japan typically invites the Outstanding Educators to travel and visit its campus.
-In January 2016, the Outstanding Educator will be nominated for the SIU University-Level Teaching Excellence Award through the Office of the Chancellor.

 For Further Information

 If you have questions or want to learn more about the Outstanding Educator award, please e-mail firstname.lastname@example.org or call 217-545-2103.